srkrish2/innovation17/README.md

-To run, type 'python server.py' in terminal
+To run, type `python server.py` in terminal